rmyorston/busybox-w32/README.md

 `dnf install mingw32-gcc mingw32-windows-default-manifest` (for a 32-bit build)

-On Microsoft Windows you can install MSYS2 and a 64-bit toolchain by following [these instructions](https://www.msys2.org/#installation).
-To obtain a 32-bit toolchain run:
+On Microsoft Windows you can install [w64devkit](https://github.com/skeeto/w64devkit/releases).
+The `-mini` variant is sufficient.
+Get the `-i686` variant for a 32-bit build.
+Unzip the file and run `w64devkit/w64devkit.exe`.

-`pacman -S --needed mingw-w64-i686-toolchain`

-Run `mingw64.exe` or `mingw32.exe` from the installation directory.

 On either Linux or Windows the commands `make mingw64_defconfig` or `make mingw32_defconfig` will pick up the default configuration.
-You can then customize your build with `make menuconfig` (Linux only) or by editing `.config`, if you know what you're doing.
+You can then customize your build with `make menuconfig` or by editing `.config`, if you know what you're doing.

-Then just `make` or `make CROSS_COMPILE=""` on Windows.
+Then just `make`.

 ### Limitations